 This action aims to reduce koala injury and mortality and improve the viability of koala populations, and will include measures to encourage drivers to slow down, and fencing and underpasses to keep koalas and other native wildlife off roads.

-Wildlife care training
+Wildlife care training and standards

 The NSW Government is investing $3.5 million to support the wildlife rehabilitation sector, vets, and vet nurses, and to improve outcomes for sick and injured koalas.